-The main priority, however, is the agreements and arrangements for any children involved, such as child maintenance and housing.
+The main priority, however, is the financial agreement and arrangements for any children involved, such as child maintenance and housing.

 Want some advise on splitting your assests?

-On average, it costs £8,000 per person to sort your divorce and finances through two separate lawyers.
+On average, it costs £8,000 per person to come to and formalise a divorce financial settlement through two separate solicitors.

 Financial settlements can go two ways

-1. You both agree to a financial settlement and are amicable
+1. You both agree to a divorce financial settlement and are amicable

 Use our free tool here to find out what service will work best for you.

-If you're not able to or it's not safe to sort out your finances amicably, you can seek support from a mediator and family lawyer.
+If you're not able to, or it's not safe to sort out your finances amicably, you can seek support from a mediator or family lawyer.

-If these routes don't work out, you can apply for a court order and ask a judge to agree on your behalf.
+If these routes don't work out, you can apply for a court order and ask a judge to sort out your divorce financial arrangements.

 To qualify for a court order, there needs to be evidence that you both went to at least one mediation meeting.
 The only exception to this is when social services or domestic violence is involved.